FAQs about Accreditation

 What should I do if I have a complaint against a member institution?

 The Commission has a policy regarding complaints against member schools (see Policies and Procedures IX).
 Please note that complaints must be filed in writing and must provide evidence that the member school is in violation of a stated policy or accrediting standard or a membership criterion.
 For more information, contact the Director of Commission Information Services.

 Does the Commission provide a qualitative ranking of its member schools?

 The Commission does not provide a qualitative ranking of its member schools.
 To be an Accredited Member means that a theological school demonstrates educational quality by meeting the Standards of Accreditation.

 For information about so-called "degree mills," please consult Degree Mills: An Old Problem and a New Threat, published by the Council for Higher Education Accreditation.

 How can I determine if a school is right for me?

-You should start by reviewing the institution’s website, calling or writing the admissions office for an information packet, seeking out current and former students of the school, speaking with your pastor or priest, and visiting the institution (see Member Schools).
+You should start by reviewing the institution’s website, calling or writing the admissions office for information, talking to current and former students of the school, speaking with your pastor or priest, and/or visiting the institution (see Member Schools).